TJHeaton/PP-paper-examples/README.md

 Heaton TJ, Bard E & Al-assam S. (to appear) "A New Approach to Radiocarbon Summarisation: Rigorous Identification of Variations/Changepoints in the Occurrence Rate of Radiocarbon Samples using a Poisson Process." _Journal of Archaelogical Science_ (XXXX)

-all code uses the R library that is provided alongside the manuscript.
+All code uses the `carbondate` R library that is provided alongside the manuscript.
+The scripts use the current development version 1.0.1.9000 available using `devtools::install_github("TJHeaton/carbondate")` but all the code (except the SI figures in simulation study 1) will also run using version 1.0.1 available through CRAN.

 ## Repository Format
 The paper provides a series of analyses.
 The code to reproduce each of them (and to generate the figures used in the manuscript) can all be found here.
 We also provide the Dale Guthrie (2006) 14C dates and the outputs.

 ### R scripts
 All scripts can be found in the `R/` directory.
 The only scripts which need to be directly runs/sourced are entitled e.g. `001_`, `002_`, ... all others scripts are called within these master scripts.
+These master scripts are all independent of one another (they are self-contained)

 ### Data
 The original Dale Guthrie (2006) data is found in the `data/PleistoceneDates/` directory